 How Much Do You Save With An Electric Car?

-On average, our running costs calculator estimates an EV could save you 10p for each mile travelled.
+On average, an EV could save you 10p for each mile travelled.
 Applied to the UK average of 7,400 annual miles, that’s almost £740 recouped every year.
 For drivers doing more miles, especially company car drivers, the savings could be significantly higher.

-Our calculator is based on the average cost of electricity in the UK, which is 34p per kWh according to the Department for Business Energy & Industrial Strategy (BEIS).
+Our calculation is based on the average cost of electricity in the UK, which is 34p per kWh according to the Department for Business Energy & Industrial Strategy (BEIS).

 This is compared with the average cost of running a petrol or diesel car – currently, 19p per mile, based on the £1.73-per-litre average of petrol and diesel.
 The per-mile savings are then multiplied into weekly, monthly and yearly savings, depending on your yearly mileage.